memgraph/docs/cypher-manual/differences-in-cypher-implementations.md

 The openCypher initiative stems from Neo4j's Cypher query language.
-Following is a list of the most important differences between Neo's Cypher and Memgraph's openCypher implementation for users that are already familiar with Neo4j.
-There might be other differences not documented here (especially subtle semantic ones).
+Following is a list of the most important differences between Neo's Cypher and Memgraph's openCypher implementation for users already familiar with Neo4j.
+Other differences might not be documented here (especially subtle semantic ones).

 ### Unsupported constructs